Twinfield/TwinfieldIntegrationSamples/README.md

 ## ExtendedApiExampleApp

-This example application shows how to inetegrate different Twinfield web services (processxml, BankBookService etc) in non-web applications.
+This example application shows how to integrate different Twinfield web services (processxml, BankBookService etc) in non-web applications.

 For further help on our API, please have a look at the documentation referenced on https://accounting.twinfield.com/webservices/documentation/.